Bondage suit: Use

-A bondage suit is sometimes used in BDSM foreplay to objectify the wearer, or fetishize as a form of Anima and Animus Fetishism.
-The role-playing gimp chooses the consensual role of a masturbatory sexual toy, doll, dummy, or automaton, as opposed to a human sexual partner with characteristics of desire and agency, throughout the duration of the foreplay for mutually agreed upon amusement.
-In other cases, it is simply for aesthetic or tactile reasons.
-In some cases, there are suitably placed openings to allow breasts, genitals, mouth, anus, or sexual toys to be directly accessible while the suit is worn for sexual purposes.
+Bondage suits are sometimes used in BDSM foreplay to objectify the wearer, or fetishize.
+The wearer, often called a gimp, often voluntarily gives up their autonomy while wearing the suit, and might take on the role of a sexual toy, doll, dummy, or automaton.
+In other cases, the suit is worn solely for aesthetic or tactile purpose.
+Some bondage suits have conveniently placed openings to allow the breasts, genitals, mouth, anus, or other sensitive parts of the wearer's body to be directly accessible to the other partner.